Proof-of-Archival-Storage

 For a winning

-from the parent full chunk’s position in the s-bucket. -
+audit_chunk(8 bytes), derive thechunk_offsetfrom the parent full chunk’s position in the s-bucket. -

 Get the full 32 byte